laroccrj/Reorg/README.md

 Next, to index run `php bin/console app:index-payments`

 Now you should be able to load the website and make some searches!

-## Major todo:
-Plan on adding RabbitMQ so xls files can be generated asynchronously.
-Everything still works at the moment, but having a queue running to generate those files is a lot better pattern than running a cli command during a request.
-All that is required is to get the queue running, the logic behind generating xls files are ready to be run async.